The meme-based cryptocurrency DOGE has seen massive growth and sharp declines since its launch.

-In January, Musk tweeted a photo of a magazine cover with the title “Dogue.”
+In January, Musk tweeted a magazine cover photo with the title “Dogue.”
 This is a pun about the popular fashion magazine Vogue.
 This caused DOGE’s rally in January to continue, and the price rose by 420.29%.

 Moreover, in February, Musk tweeted: “Dogecoin is the people’s crypto.”
 This sent the price up by 75%.

-In April, Musk tweeted: “The Dogefather SNL May 8″.
-This tweet, along with other celebrity endorsements, drove the currency price up by 20%.
+In April, Musk tweeted: “The Dogefather SNL May 8”.
+This tweet and other celebrity endorsements drove the currency price up by 20%.

 In May, Musk announced on Twitter that Space X would fund a mission to the moon.
-Dogecoin is set to be the currency to fully fund the mission.
+Dogecoin is set to be the currency to fund the mission fully.
 The mission involves sending Doge-1, a satellite, into space.